thim81/openapi-format/readme.md

 "/pets/123/buy".

-Method & Path wildcard matching example: `"*::/pets/*"` A combination of wildcards for the method and path parts are even possible.
+Method & Path wildcard matching example: `"*::/pets/*"` A combination of wildcards for the method and path parts is even possible.

-=> **flags**: Refers to a custom property which can be set on any field in the OpenAPI document.
+=> **flags**: Refers to a custom property that can be set on any field in the OpenAPI document.

 This will remove all fields and attached fields that match the flags.
 In the example below, this would mean that all items with the flag `x-exclude` would be removed from the OpenAPI document.